AdaCore/learn/content/courses/advanced-ada/parts/resource_management/access_types.rst

 :ada:`Integer_Access` type, and :ada:`function return Integer` is the designated profile of the :ada:`Init_Integer_Access` type.

+.. admonition:: Important

+    In contrast to other programming languages, an access type is not a pointer, and it doesn't just indicate an address in memory.
+We discuss more about :ref:`addresses <Adv_Ada_Access_Address>` later on.

 Access object and designated object
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~